Wind power in Belarus: Main enterprises

 Until the year 2010, individual units already operated in the Minsk and Grodno regions.
 By 2017, the largest of the wind energy facilities is Navahrudak wind park, which belongs to the RUE branch «Grodnoenergo» Lida energy networks.
 The first wind generator appeared here near the village Hrabnyky in 2011.
 The windbreak showed good results.
 In 2016, close to installed 5 similar installations of the Chinese company «HEAG».

 The Creation of a wind park cost the state 13 million dollars.
 Annual electricity generation is about 22 million kWh.
 Such an amount of generated energy allows us to save 4.5 million cubic meters of gas per year (700 000-800 000 dollars).
 The station is serviced by 10 certified employees of "Grodnoenergo".

 In 2017, there were about 47 facilities in the country where wind turbines are operated with a total installed capacity of 84 MW.
 By 2020, the commissioning of wind power stations is expected in the Smorgon (15 MW), Oshmyany (25 MW), Liozno (50 MW) and Dzerzhinsky (160 MW) regions.

-According to forecasts, by 2020 the power capacity of wind turbines will be 289 MW; by 2030, about 500 MW.
+Despite previous forecasts of the power capacity of wind turbines in Belarus reaching 289 MW by 2020, connected wind turbines had a power capacity of only 102.7 MW.
+According to forecasts, the power capacity of wind turbines will reach about 500 MW by 2030.